ckaestne/seaibib/README.md

 > Discussion how today's data science differs from past data mining (less prescriptive, more exploratory) and how hence CRISP-DM is too rigid a model to cover the diverse processes.
 The paper essentially proposes a megamodel with different process steps, which projects might pass through in different orders (called trajectories).
 Gives examples of different trajectories that may be appropriate in different projects.
 Limited evaluation, but interesting discussion.
 Focused on data science side, not building entire system though.

-## Safety & Robustness
+## 8. Safety & Robustness

-*There is a significant amount of machine learning research on safety and security, especially on narrow properties of robustness, but also some system-level discussions on safeguard mechanisms.
-A software engineering professional should probably understand the tools and techniques.*
+*There is a significant amount of machine learning research on safety and security, especially on narrow properties of robustness, but also some system-level discussions on safeguard mechanisms outside of the model.
+A software engineering professional should probably understand the tools and techniques.
+Many testing papers in the section Quality Assurance above cover robustness properties.*

 Borg, Markus, Cristofer Englund, Krzysztof Wnuk, Boris Duran, Christoffer Levandowski, Shenjian Gao, Yanwen Tan, Henrik Kaijser, Henrik Lönn, and Jonas Törnqvist. "[Safely entering the deep: A review of verification and validation for machine learning and a challenge elicitation in the automotive industry](https://www.atlantis-press.com/journals/jase/125905766)."
 Journal of Automotive Software Engineering.
 Volume 1, Issue 1, Pages 1 - 19.
 2019